 Be sure to let the stories talk for themselves, as the authenticity of real youth sharing their stories, in their own words, is key to their power.
+It also reinforces the idea to your learners, that their unique voices and stories matter.
 Facilitate the sidebar questions as part of discussion, or use as writing prompts for reflection.
 Often students will be inclined to share their own stories, so be sure to establish guidelines for sharing.
-NEVER permit them to disclose abuse or victimization in a group setting, as it can set them up for further exploitation.
+(Caution to NOT permit them to disclose abuse or victimization in a group setting, as it can set them up for further exploitation.)
+For integration with language and media arts, have learners write and produce their own true stories.
+Spanish and